 I am a 2008 graduate of the Columbia University Graduate School of Journalism, where as a fellow with honors at the Stabile Center for Investigative Journalism I co-produced Business of Detention, an exposé of the outsourcing of immigrant detention.
 The project won several awards and was nominated for a Webby.

 My background as a reporter includes four years as the news director for KPFT-FM in Houston, Texas, which was voted Best Radio News in 2004 by editors and readers of the Houston Press.
 In addition to producing daily coverage of city, state and regional news, I interviewed many men and women on Texas Death Row.
 In 2005, I helped coordinate Pacifica radio’s national coverage of Hurricane Katrina.

 I have also reported for PBS, BBC, NPR, CBC, FSRN, Air America, Indymedia, The Indypendent, Columbia Journalism Review, The New Republic, The Texas Observer, NACLA: Report on the Americas, Mother Jones and the New York Times.

-In addition to reporting, I teach investigative techniques, radio and multimedia production, and reporting 101.
-I was an adviser for the Colombia Graduate School of Journalism, and have have designed curriculums and taught at Seton Hall University, People’s Production House, Project Row Houses, the Allied Media Conference and with the Houston Indymedia Center.
-I also give multimedia trainings with my reporting partner, Stokely Baksh.
+In addition to reporting, I am an adjunct lecturer in Broadcast Writing at CUNY-Brooklyn College.
+I’ve also taught investigative techniques, radio and multimedia production, and Reporting 101.
+I was a student adviser at the Colombia Graduate School of Journalism, and have have designed curriculums and previously taught at Seton Hall University, People’s Production House, Project Row Houses, the Allied Media Conference and with the Houston Indymedia Center.
+I also give multimedia trainings with my frequent reporting partner, Stokely Baksh.